FF - Naming New and Existing Facilities

 D. When naming discrete areas within a facility, similar considerations apply, keeping in mind the relative significance of the area to the entire facility;

-E. As an alternative, the committee may consider a plaque to recognize significant contributions to MSAD #35.
+E. As an alternative, the Board may consider an alternate form of recognition for significant contributions to MSAD #35.

 Policy Adopted: July 25, 2007